MattMacMaster/CSVChallenge/README.md

     psql -U postgres

     Credentials in a env file
-    Using a simple starter database -
+    Using a simple starter database, which I will be using postgresql -

     postgres username
     test password